mbjarland/lein-cli-cmd-template/README.md

 Once built, the java version used by the command can be modified via:

-* if using drip - setting the `DRIP_JAVA_CMD` environment variable to point to a java executable
+* if using drip - by setting the `DRIP_JAVA_CMD` environment variable to point to a java executable
-* if not using drip - by setting the `JAVA_CMD` environment variable to point to a java executable, or if that is not found, by setting the JAVA_HOME environment variable to point to a jre or jdk installation.
+* if not using drip:
+   * by setting the `JAVA_CMD` environment variable to point to a java executable
+   * if `JAVA_CMD` is not set, by setting the `JAVA_HOME`environment variable to point to a jre or jdk installation.
 * if not using drip and no `JAVA_CMD` or `JAVA_HOME` is found, the command will default to running whatever `java` executable can be found on the system path.

+Where 'using drip' in the above means that drip can be located on the system path.
+Drip support is currently only built for non-windows environments.
+Pull requests for adding windows support to the `jar-preamble.sh` file are welcome.

-Please read the comment and code in the `boot/jar-preamble.sh` file for further details on this.
+Please read the comment and code in the `boot/jar-preamble.sh` file for further details on customizing the runtime behavior of the created commands.

 ## License
 Copyright © 2019 Matias Bjarland